mpicbg-csbd/unet-smfish-seg/notes/notes.md

 # PROBLEM: I'm getting divide-by-zero errors when running prediction after training.

-# PROBLEM: prediction still has square artifacts, but only visible on weak/untrained models.
+# SOLVED: PROBLEM: prediction still has square artifacts, but only visible on weak/untrained models.

 I can still see the squares!
 This shouldn't happen, or?
 Let's write a test...